History of Rotary Club of Rawalpindi

-On Wednesday, April 16, 1953 the club was formally established when the first Luncheon meeting was held and club office bearers were elected.
-With Rotary Club Lahore being the Sponsor Club, the Charter was issued by Rotary International on May 26, 1953 with Lt.
-Col. Shahbaz Khan as the first President and Rtn.
-Fateh Muhammad as the first Secretary of the Club.
+On the pivotal date of April 16, 1953, the club was formally formed with the convening of its inaugural luncheon meeting, during which the club's leadership was duly elected.
+The Rotary Club of Lahore acted as the sponsoring club, and Rotary International issued the charter on May 26, 1953.
+Lt.
+Col. Shahbaz Khan was duly designated as the Charter President, and Rtn.
+Fateh Muhammad assumed the responsibilities of the Charter Secretary of the Club.

-The Charter Banquet was held on Friday 26 June, 1953 at Flashman’s Hotel, Rawalpindi.
-The Charter was presented by Late Field Marshal Muhammad Ayub Khan, the then Commander-in-Chief of Pakistan Army in the presence of Rtn.
-Governor Mohan Singh of 52nd District of Rotary International.
+A landmark event in the club's history, the Charter Banquet, unfolded on the 26th of June, 1953, at the venerable Flashman's Hotel in Rawalpindi.
+The presentation of the Charter was conducted by none other than the illustrious Field Marshal Muhammad Ayub Khan, who, at the time, held the esteemed position of Commander-in-Chief of the Pakistan Army.
+This momentous occasion was graced by the presence of Rtn.
+Governor Mohan Singh from the 52nd District of Rotary International.

 During its nascent decade, the club exhibited its philanthropic spirit by contributing over Rs.
 30,000 to a diverse array of commendable projects.
 Notably, a substantial portion, Rs.
 25,000, was allocated to establish a T.B.
 Clinic dedicated to the vital mission of eradicating Tuberculosis.
 In the years following 1964, the Rotary Club of Rawalpindi continued to ardently support a multitude of charitable endeavors and fundraising initiatives.
 A notable example includes a noteworthy contribution of Rs.
 5000 to the National Defense Fund in 1971.